iexcloud/docs/source/interacting-with-your-data/apperate-api-basics.md

 ## What's Next

-A great way to learn the APIs is by following the API Reference's [Getting Started](https://iexcloud.io/docs/getting-started) guide and digesting the short articles that follow it.
+As mentioned above, a great way to learn the APIs is by following the API Reference's [Getting Started](https://iexcloud.io/docs/getting-started) guide and digesting the short articles that follow it.
 Then work with the data and data-related entities as demonstrated in the articles mentioned above.

 ---
 [Go to Docs Home](https://github.com/iexcloud/docs/blob/main/README.md)